goblindegook/littlefoot/README.md

 #### Removed settings

+* `actionOriginalFN` was removed.
+All original footnotes are only hidden, leaving you free to select footnote DOM elements for removal if you need them gone from the document.
 * `breakpoints` was removed.
 All size-aware display changes should be declared via CSS `@media` queries.
 * `maxWidthRelativeTo` was removed.
 It was undocumented and will not be missed.
 * `preventPageScroll` was removed.
 Scrolling inside a scrollable footnote will not trigger a page scroll.